-You may have Hashimoto’s for many years before you have any symptoms.
-The disease can progress for a long time before it causes noticeable damage.
+You may have Hashimoto’s for many years before you experience any symptoms.
+The disease can progress for a long time before it causes noticeable thyroid damage.

 Some people with this condition develop an enlarged thyroid.
-Known as a goiter, this may cause the front of your neck to look swollen.
+Known as a goiter, this may cause the front of your neck to become swollen.
 A goiter rarely causes any pain.
-However, it may make your throat feel full or swallowing difficult.
+However, it may make swallowing difficult, or cause your throat feel full.

 Your doctor may suspect this condition if you have the symptoms of an underactive thyroid.
-If so, a blood test will be used to check your thyroid-stimulating hormone (TSH) levels.
+If so, they’ll check your thyroid-stimulating hormone (TSH) levels with a blood test.
 This common test is one of the best ways to screen for Hashimoto’s.
-TSH is a hormone made when thyroid activity is low because the body is working hard to stimulate the thyroid gland to produce more thyroid hormones.
+TSH hormone levels are high when thyroid activity is low because the body is working hard to stimulate the thyroid gland to produce more thyroid hormones.

 Your doctor may also use blood tests to check your levels of:

 Not all people with Hashimoto’s need treatment.
-If your thyroid is functioning normally, you may just be monitored for changes.
+If your thyroid is functioning normally, your doctor may just want to monitor you for changes.

-If your thyroid is not producing enough hormones, you may need medication.
-Levothyroxine is a synthetic hormone that replaces the missing thyroid hormone, thyroxine.
+If your thyroid isn’t producing enough hormones, you may need medication.
+Levothyroxine is a synthetic hormone that replaces the missing thyroid hormone thyroxine.
 It has virtually no side effects.
-If you need this drug, you will be on it for the rest of your life.
+If you need this drug, you’ll likely be on it for the rest of your life.

-Regular use of levothyroxine can return your hormone levels to normal.
+Regular use of levothyroxine can return your thyroid hormone levels to normal.
 When this happens, your symptoms will usually disappear.
-However, you will probably need regular tests to monitor your hormone levels.
+However, you’ll probably need regular tests to monitor your hormone levels.
 This allows your doctor to adjust your dose as necessary.

 Some supplements and medications can affect your body’s ability to absorb levothyroxine.
-It is important to talk to your doctor about any medications that you’re taking.
-Some products that are known to cause problems include:
+It’s important to talk to your doctor about any other medications you’re taking.
+Some products that are known to cause problems with levothyroxine include: